 If it’s too inconvenient to keep the door to the targeted room closed, it may be necessary to use a deterrent until the habit is broken.
 Safe cat deterrents that can be placed on the targeted spot include:

 - Motion-sensing devices that emit a burst of startling air when the cat comes near, such as the SSSCat

-- Calming cat pheromone products, such as Feliway (not all cats respond to these products, but many do)
+- Calming cat pheromone products such as Feliway

-Because cats won’t normally urinate or defecate where they eat, feeding the cat on the bed (a plastic tray can be used to protect the bedspread) can also help to break the habit.
-Food dishes can be gradually moved back to their original spot after a few weeks, once the association between the bed and urination is broken.
-There are also special litters with herbal scents that are appealing to cats (such as Dr. Elsey’s Cat Attract) that can help to lure cats back to the litter box.
+Because cats won’t normally urinate or defecate where they eat, you can also try feeding the cat on the targeted spot to break the habit.
+Food dishes can be gradually moved back to their original location after a few weeks, once the association between the target and urination is broken.

-In extreme situations, it may be necessary to confine the cat to a single room with food and water dishes at one end and the litter box at the other until the bad habit is broken.
-The cat can gradually be given access to more and more rooms when he is using his box regularly.
-The owner should spend plenty of quality time with the cat during this reconditioning period.
+If all else fails, it may be necessary to confine the cat to a single room with food and water dishes at one end and the litter box at the other until the bad habit is broken.
+The cat can gradually be given access to other rooms once he’s using his box regularly.
+Owners should spend plenty of quality time with the cat during this reconditioning period.

 - Cornell University College of Veterinary Medicine.
 (2006).
 “Feline Behavior Problems: House Soiling.”

 - Cats International.
 (2007).
 “The Unabridged Guide to Litterbox Problems.”

 - Mar Vista Animal Medical Center.
 (2009).
 “Feline House Soiling.”

 - Nash, H., DVM, Drs.
 Foster & Smith.
 (2010).
 “Inappropriate Elimination (Urination, Defecation, Spraying) in Cats.”